RohanSubramani/Miscellaneous/AIS Upskilling/llm_agents/dependency_education/README.md

 ## Usage

+### Model Selection

+When you start the system, you'll first be prompted to select a language model:
+1. GPT-4.1 - Full GPT-4.1 model with maximum capabilities
+2. GPT-4.1-mini - Smaller, faster, cheaper version of GPT-4.1

+Choose the model that best fits your needs:
+- GPT-4.1 for more complex explanations and deeper understanding
+- GPT-4.1-mini for faster, cheaper responses and simpler explanations

 ### Creating and Managing Graphs

-1. When you start the system, you'll be prompted to either:
+1. After selecting a model, you'll be prompted to either:
    - Select an existing graph
    - Create a new graph